joycemok/joycemok/README.md

 Professionally, I want to work with data that allows me to make a positive societal impact.
 I'm also interested in extracting findings from business related data to better improve workflow and productivity.
 Personally, I enjoy working on data related to pop culture, sports, music, and product.

 ### 📫 Connect With Me
 Feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/joycemok8/).
-If you are also interested in my product design work click [here](https://www.joycemok.com/).

 <!--
 **joycemok/joycemok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.